3Shain/algebraic-effects-ts/README.md

 ### Side notes

 If you are familiar with `fp-ts` then you may recognize that there are two kinds of HKT Encoding methods be used (one for effect and another for handler).
 I was trying to unify them but I failed.
 I think current result is acceptable.
 The first encoding (fp-ts style) is global, while it's not flexible but it's also reasonable to make effects global unique.
-The second (idea from [this post](https://dev.to/matechs/encoding-of-hkts-in-typescript-5c3)) for handler one is more verbose but flexible so that define a local handler.
+The second (idea from [this post](https://dev.to/matechs/encoding-of-hkts-in-typescript-5c3)) for handler one is more verbose but flexible so that defining a local handler becomes possible.
 And it makes generic parameter passing easier (you can check the backtrack example inside tests: we have nested handler and the inside one needs an extra generic type parameter from the outside one).
-The verbosity is not a big concern as we can always hide them from encapsulation.
+The verbosity is not a big concern as we can always hide them via encapsulation.

 ## Type